 Objectives and content Objectives:

 The aim of this seminar is to provide an overview about Human-Machine Interaction in medicine.
 In addition, students can train and improve their skills in scientific reading, presentation and discussion.

 Content:

 Human-Machine Interaction in Radiology

 Human-Machine Interaction in Surgery

 Usability Engineering for Medical Devices

 Clinical Evaluation of Human-Machine Interfaces

 Literature

 Teaching Seminar

 Prerequisites None

+Recommended prerequisites None

 Applicability of the module Master program

 Prerequisite for the admission to any examination None

 Examination Seminar presentation

 Credit Points 4 CP $=$ 120 h (28 h time of attendance $+$ 92 h autonomous work)

-Work load Time of attendance: 2 SWS Seminar Autonomous work:
+Work load Time of attendance: 2 SWS Seminar Autonomous work: Preparation of the seminars, preparation of the seminar

+presentation

 Frequency Every summer semester

 Duration One semester

 Responsible person JunProf.
 Dr. Christian Hansen (FIN-ISG)